reframe-hpc/reframe/docs/howto.rst

     [----------] all spawned checks have finished

 .. code-block:: bash
-   :caption: Running the library test
+   :caption: Running the library test (in the single-node container)

     reframe -c reframe-examples/howto/testlib/simple.py -r